I don’t understand my student bill. Who should I talk to?

-The Disability Support Services office (DSS) coordinates services for students with disabilities who are registered with the office.
-Based on disability documentation, DSS will determine appropriate accommodations on a case-by-case/course-by-course basis.
+The GRIFF Center for Academic Engagement coordinates services for students with disabilities who are registered with the office.
+Based on disability documentation, The GRIFF Center will determine appropriate accommodations on a case-by-case/course-by-course basis.
 Students eligible for this accommodation are asked to make a formal request every semester and for each class in which there is a need.

 I am an international student and am having trouble adapting to the Canisius environment.
 Who can I talk to?